Salesforce

 Deleting a Patient Cohort

-Deleting a Patient Cohort will remove the access restrictions set for the patients in the cohort.
-To delete a Patient Cohort
+Removing a Patient Cohort lifts the access restrictions applied to its patients.
+To delete a Patient Cohort:

 Accessing patient charts that are part of Patient Cohorts